8 Dangerous Church Growth Myths Exposed Once And For All

 This is transference, NOT growth.

-We made a decision in our church that we did not want church hoppers joining our church; they normally have their own agenda and are easily offended.
+In our church we decided we didn’t want church hoppers joining our church; they normally have their agenda and are easily offended.
+It’s a case of easy come, easy go.

-We wanted to see the unchurched become brand new believers and disciple them from the beginning.
+Instead, we wanted to see the unchurched become brand-new believers and disciple them from the beginning.

 Should you go for quantity or quality?